AdaCore/langkit-query-language/lkql_jit/README.md

 First, you need to ensure that the `mvn` command is accessible and fairly recent (at least 3.8.5).

+Then, make sure you have an accessible Python3 installation.
+Python 3.9 or later.

 You also need to install GraalVM's `native-image` utility, which can be done running `gu install native-image` (where `gu` is in the `bin` directory of the GraalVM installation).

 Also make sure that your GraalVM installation is for Java 17, as Java 19 is not supported for now. for information, the tested version of GraalVM is graalvm-ce-java17-22.3.1.